HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/content_libraries/index.md

 The access control and syndication configuration is unique for each library that you create.

+!!! note
-**Note:** When you search through content libraries, you can search for items by their titles.
+    When you search through content libraries, you can search for items by their titles.
 However, if you sort items by title, the sorting option filters pages by the Unique name or Identifier of the page, and not by the title that you specified in the page settings.

 ## New libraries and default items